 Layers also lend to fall and winter fashion more because it makes sense to layer when it’s cold out!
 I know, revolutionary.
 Pair a great jacket with a pastel outfit!
 Add tights under a pastel dress!
 There are so many options when it comes to layering.

-Hats, scarves, tights.
-They’re all perfect to make your outfit seem more fall.
+Accessories can add a lot of interest to an outfit, especially if you keep a capsule wardrobe.
+Hats, scarves, tights, they’re all perfect to make your outfit seem more fall.
 Opt for a colder weather option like a beret over a woven hat, or a knit scarf over silk.

 Keep it all light